pastelnetwork/pastel/contrib/ci-workers/README.md

     connecting to the master.

 2. Start a basic EC2 instance using the template AMI for the target OS.
-  - Choose the smallest instance size, it won't be used for building AnimeCoin.
+  - Choose the smallest instance size, it won't be used for building Pastel.

 3. Figure out which user to log into the instance with.
   - E.g. for the Ubuntu template, use "ubuntu" instead of "root"